rogelioprieto/linux-tips/_posts/2021-01-23-error_install_a_latex_package_trough_tlmgr_on_ubuntu_20_04_verify_checksum_5.md

+---
+layout: post
-# I got an error when trying to install a latex package trough tlmgr on ubuntu 20.04, verify_checksum: -5
+title: I got an error when trying to install a latex package trough tlmgr on ubuntu 20.04, verify_checksum: -5
+categories: vmware virtual
+---

 ## Problem:
 I tried to install a LaTeX package in texlive 2019 in Ubuntu 20.04.